 Change in Russia’s Goals

-None of these are factors that Putin can address in a way that will allow Russia to seize more or even hold what it currently has of Ukrainian territory.
+None of these are factors that Putin can address to allow Russia to seize more or even hold what it currently has of Ukrainian territory.
 Instead, Putin has to change both his war goals and his methods of prosecuting it if he wishes to continue.
 He has begun to speak of the war’s goals as liberating Donbas, something far more modest than his February goals.
 In addition, the Russian army may have to consolidate its forces to hold smaller amounts of Ukrainian territory and then resort to long-range strikes against Ukrainian civilian infrastructure and key military forces.
-We saw the beginning of this with a missile strike on a dam soon after Russian forces were routed in the northeast and the increasing use of Iranian-made kamikaze drones against Ukrainian artillery and armor.
-Of course, Ukraine has regained territory sufficiently close to strike back into Russia proper with long-range artillery, so it is unclear how a long-range duel plays out over time.
+We saw this beginning with a missile strike on a dam soon after Russian forces were routed in the northeast and the increasing use of Iranian-made kamikaze drones against Ukrainian artillery and armor.
+Of course, Ukraine has regained territory sufficiently close to striking back into Russia proper with long-range artillery, so it is unclear how a long-range duel plays out over time.

 In addition to military setbacks, the Ukrainian offensive has quieted international voices that were earlier calling on Kyiv to negotiate.
 Military assistance continues to flow.
 In addition, President Putin was publicly questioned about the wisdom of the war in meetings with the heads of both China and India.
 While Beijing will continue providing political support and both China and India will buy discounted Russian energy, Putin is testing the limits of these critical partners.